maschamiriam/impftermin/README.md

   </a>
 </p>

-# German Corona Impftermin Helper
+# German Corona Vaccination Appointment Helper / Deutscher Corona-Impftermin-Helfer

-Find an Impftermin or Impfcode on [impfterminservice.de](https://www.impfterminservice.de/).
+Find a vaccination appointment or a vaccination code (called "Impfcode") on [impfterminservice.de](https://www.impfterminservice.de/).
+- Für deutschsprachige Version der Erläuterungen siehe ...((URL of German readme, in progress))

 <p align="center">
   <img src="docs/impftermin.gif">
 </p>

-Automatically checks the website and notifies you about open appointments and available Impf-Codes.
+Automatically checks the official vaccination website and notifies you about open appointments and available Impfcodes.
 The app opens a Chrome browser and automatically navigates through the page.
 It beeps if it finds an open slot.
-You enter personal information and book the appointment manually.
+Then, you enter your personal information and book the appointment manually.

 ## Run the application without a development environment

-If you just want to run the application head over to the [Releases](https://github.com/marcoklein/impftermin/releases) page and download the latest version.
+If you just want to run the application, head over to the [Releases](https://github.com/marcoklein/impftermin/releases) page and download the latest version.
 Currently the app is compiled for Windows, macOS and Linux.

 Create a new file called `config.json` next to the executable.
 This is where you define your locations please read the [Configuration](#configuration) section for setup.

-After you have created the config.json you can just run the program and wait for your appointment :)
+After you have created the config.json, you can just run the program and wait for your appointment :)

-If you have questions, something doesn't work, or you want a new feature then please create a new [issue](https://github.com/marcoklein/impftermin/issues).
+If you have questions, something doesn't work, or you want a new feature, then please create a new [issue](https://github.com/marcoklein/impftermin/issues).

 ## Getting started - for development